MuharremKoroglu/Countries/README.md

 #### Thank You for taking the time to view my repository

 ## <h2> About This App <img src = "https://c.tenor.com/JsoERRQcZqYAAAAi/thumbs-up-joypixels.gif" width = "42"></h2>
-This application is a recipe application.
-Shows developers how to use the TableView class.
-To use TableView, we must first inherit the UITableViewDelegate and UITableViewDataSource classes into our project.
-Then, in viewDidLoad, we equal the delegate and dataSource methods to the self-expression.
-Then we add the numberOfRowsInSection and cellForRowAt functions to the project.
-TableView is now ready to use.
-One array was used for food names, food pictures, and recipes.
-In this way, we were able to access the elements in the arrays one by one with the indexPath.row inside the TableView functions.
-We used the didSelectRowAt function to open the second page when the user clicks on the rows.
-Here, we took the data from the first page to the second page and started the segue process.
-We transferred the data on the first page to the second page with the Prepare segue function.
-In addition, we performed the deletion operations with the commit function given to us by TableView.
-Finally, we designed a unique icon for our application and placed it in the project.
+This app provides information about countries located around the World.
+Shows developers how to use the TableView property with classes.
+First, we created a class called countries.
+In this class, we created a model of the country's name, flag, and detailed information about the country.
+Then we created country objects from the class we created in the ViewController.
+When the user clicks on the country names in TableView, they can switch to a new page.
+We used an ImageView to see the flag of the country on the page that opens, a Label for the country name, and another Label for detailed information.
+We used the didSelectRowAt method of the TableView structure to get to this page.
+In this way, we have achieved a clickable structure.
+When the rows are clicked, the segue process is started and the information about the selected country is sent to the second page.
+If the sent information is successful, the user can get information about the country.
+In addition, we have added the ability to delete the elements in the list with the commit method of the TableView feature.
+In this way, the user can delete the desired data by swiping left.
+However, since there is no database in the application, the deletion process is done only in the area that the user sees.
+Deleted elements are reloaded if the application is restarted.
+Finally, we made readability improvements and completed the application.

 <h2> Used Technologies <img src = "https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width = "42"> </h2>
 <div class="row">